bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/0-projects/create-react-app-calculator-master/README-CreateReactApp.md

 suppress_type=$FlowFixMe
 ```

-Re-run flow, and you shouldn’t get any extra issues.
+Re-run flow, and you shouldn't get any extra issues.

-If you later `eject`, you’ll need to replace `react-scripts` references with the `<PROJECT_ROOT>` placeholder, for example:
+If you later `eject`, you'll need to replace `react-scripts` references with the `<PROJECT_ROOT>` placeholder, for example:

 ```
 module.name_mapper='^\(.*\)\.css$' -> '<PROJECT_ROOT>/config/flow/css'
 module.name_mapper='^\(.*\)\.\(jpg\|png\|gif\|eot\|svg\|ttf\|woff\|woff2\|mp4\|webm\)$' -> '<PROJECT_ROOT>/config/flow/file'
 ```

-We will consider integrating more tightly with Flow in the future so that you don’t have to do this.
+We will consider integrating more tightly with Flow in the future so that you don't have to do this.

 ### Deploy